sagar-hegde/Ship-Tracking-System/README.md

 ## 📌 Overview

-The **Maritime Tracking System (MTS)** is built to overcome limitations of traditional tracking systems by providing:
+The **Ship Tracking System** is built to overcome limitations of traditional tracking systems by providing:

 * Real-time ship monitoring
 * Interactive map visualization